larkintuckerllc/starter-kit/quick-start/README.md

 1. From a browser, navigate to sample.[replace]; replacing with domain name associated with the host zone (from above), e.g., `sample.example.com`

 **note:** It will take a few minutes for the update to propogate.

+## Destroy Sample Workload

+1. Edit the file *post-cluster/terraform.tfvars*

+2. Replace the *workload* variable with `{}`

+3. From the command-line in the *post-cluster* folder, execute `terraform apply`

+## Destroy Post-Cluster Infrastructure

+1. From the command-line in the *post-cluster* folder, execute `terraform destroy`

+**note**: The command will fail with not being able to delete a bucket because it not empty.
+Login to the AWS console, navigate to S3, and empty the bucket named *[replace]-codepipeline-[replace]*; replacing with identifier and region name.
+For example *starter-kit-codepipeline-us-east-1*.
+Then repeat step 1 delete the bucket.

+## Destroy Pre-Cluster Infrastructure

+1. From the command-line in the *pre-cluster* folder, execute `terraform destroy`